-Too many children know tremendous suffering without getting to experience most of the joys and wonders of childhood.
+Too many children know tremendous suffering without getting to experience the joys and wonders of childhood.

 For paralyzed, chronically or terminally ill children life is very different and extremely demanding on the parent caregiver.